 This extraction technique, called microwave-assisted Soxhlet extraction, uses two sources of energy, namely microwaves, applied on the extraction chamber of a modified Soxhlet, and electrical heating applied on the distillation flask.
 This system has been used for the determination of oil content and fatty acid composition of various biological materials and foodstuffs.
 To overcome some limitations of the analytical process (water content), a new and convenient process was designed and developed (Virot M et al., J Chromatogr A 2007, 1174, 138; Virot M et al., J Chromatogr A 2008, 1196-1197, 57).

-extraction procedure was proposed taking into account the use of a “green solvent”, limonene, instead of hexane (Virot M et al., J Chromatogr A 2008, 1196-1197, 147).
+A modification of that extraction procedure was proposed taking into account the use of a “green solvent”, limonene, instead of hexane (Virot M et al., J Chromatogr A 2008, 1196-1197, 147).
 The proposed method is effective and valuable since no significant difference was obtained when using hexane or limonene for the extraction of oleaginous seeds.

 A critical evaluation of various solvents systems used for the quantification of microalgal fatty acids with lyophilized samples has been reported (McNichol J et al., Lipids 2012, 47, 195).